attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 **Note: Starting with v2.1, a new, more human readable, and hopefully user-friendly alias system will be the default. the old notation will still be available, for backward compatibility"

 To bind functions to menus, Lazy Admin uses numbered function aliases, where the numbers that are very similar to the numbers used with of the menu entries.
-The file `$HOME/.config/LazyAdmin/user/function-aliases.la` will hold all the user's defined aliases.
+The file `$HOME/.config/LazyAdmin/user/menu-bindings.la` will hold all the user's defined aliases.

 ### Simple aliases

-To use the simple alias notation, your `function-aliases.la` file must contain the following line:
+To use the simple alias notation, your `menu-bindings.la` file must contain the following line:

  | `functionstyle="simple"`